 - Aluminum & Silicone hybrid carry case

 - Replacement dust filter

-Every order ships free, no minimums, no restrictions.
-99% of orders placed by 5pm EDT go out the same day.
+99.9% of orders placed before 5pm EDT go out the same day.
 We ship USPS and UPS.
 Transit times range from 1-4 days depending on location (we're in NJ).
 Signature is required upon delivery.
-If you have any special requests, give us a shout.
-We're very accomodating.
+We also offer a variety of expedited shipping options.

-Tracking info will be provided as soon as we ship.
+Tracking info is provided via email as soon as we ship.